-Skincare is probably the last thing travelers are likely to think about before they embark on vacation.
-Whether you're flying to the humid macrocosm of New York City or the dry cold air of Alaska, taking care of your skin should be a part of your travel prep and beyond.
+It's that time of year: Traveling for the holidays!
+And for many of us, it's our first time for some time, taking to the skies again.
+You have a lot to think about, such as staying healthy while you travel, so skincare is probably the last thing travelers are likely to think about right now.
+But whether you're flying to the humid macrocosm of Thailand or the dry cold air of Alaska, taking care of your skin should be a part of your travel prep and beyond.

 There are common sense items such as sunscreen and moisturizer, but, as important as those things are, they only scratch the surface if you will.